Ready to create an expense management policy for your business? Not sure? Good. Either way, you've come to the right place.

 Now, let's look at a few of the big ideas covered in the guide.

-What is an expense management policy?
+What is a company expenses policy?

 It's often overlooked, but having a formal expense policy for your business is essential.
 For starters, it helps the senior leadership team figure out how team members should spend company money.